kaitgaiss/kaitgaiss.github.io/guides/creativity.md

 ## Give yourself a deadline.
 - PN: I have honestly never done this before when it comes to my creative work.
 I hate deadlines.
 But I keep hearing it’s a useful forcing function for producing work, and here I am having produced nothing, so why not try it?
 I’ve also experienced the effects of having a very clear deadline and audience for a thing.
 When I’ve needed to prep a talk I’m giving for work, my thinking becomes clearer, I’m more engaged, and more likely to think of that thing that is going to refine my thinking even more.
 Jenny Odell says that if it wasn’t for the fact that she needed to prep a talk for EYEO, How to Do Nothing would have never happened.
 Deadlines might secretly rule.
 Also, prompts!
 Give yourself prompts and things to think and write about.
 	- Monthly competition amongst students.
 Every month, a new set of problems was published in the intramural math journal, and the students discussed and debated them at length in their free time.
+- What creative project could you tackle by focusing on it for half an hour each day before work?
+*

 ## Show the fuck up.
 - My job is to work hard and stay focused.